Rostock

 1419

-Founding of the University of Rostock
+Founding year of the Uni Rostock

 Rostock has a population of 208,000, of which 15,000 are students enrolled at one of the city's 2 universities.
 Most of these students attend the historic University of Rostock that was founded in 1419.